rakesh4real/learning-challenge-season-2/README.md

 ## Learning Activities
 - Created SQLite database for testing and performed important query operations on it.
 - Converted the web application into Package for prodictivity
-- Used hash gunctions (bcrypt) for password
+- Used hash function(bcrypt) for password